Clan lab drug raids: Auckland police seize firearms, stolen cars, cash

 "Two stolen cars were recovered, including a Nissan GT-R, as well as six stolen motorbikes."

-During the search warrants, police allege they found $15,000 in cash and 600 grams of methamphetamine.
+During the search warrants, police found $15,000 in cash and 600g of methamphetamine.

-Seven men and one woman have been arrested and charged on numerous drugs-related charges.

-National Organised Crime Group Detective Inspector Greg Cramer said the result sends a message to those involved in organised criminal groups.
+Cramer said the result sends a message to those involved in organised criminal groups.

-"We are committed to disrupting and dismantling these groups that are victimising people in the community and profiting off of their illicit activities," Cramer said.
+"We are committed to disrupting and dismantling these groups that are victimising people in the community and profiting off of their illicit activities."

 Police say further charges cannot be ruled out.